Vyral/john-quinn/_posts/2024-07-26-first-time-homebuyer-here-are-3-essential-tips.md

 **3\.
 Understand Your Price Range and Monthly Payment:** Calculate your mortgage payment, including principal, interest, taxes, and insurance.
 Knowing your mortgage rate and budget will allow you to shop for a home and a mortgage with confidence.

-By keeping these three things in mind, you can maximize your home buying budget and secure the best mortgage deal for your new home.
+By keeping these three things in mind, you can maximize your home-buying budget and secure the best mortgage deal for your new home.
 For any questions, reach out to us at (901) 591-8100 or (901) 685-6000.